-Example of how this data item is used
+Example of how Preferred language is used

-As in previous reporting periods, English was the most frequently reported preferred language in 2006-07.
-English was reported in 95% of treatment episodes as the preferred language of the client.
-Other preferred languages were relatively uncommon, with the second most preferred language being Australian Indigenous languages (2%).
+As in previous reporting periods, English was the most frequently reported preferred language in 2008-09 (95% of episodes).
+Less than 1% of episodes were for clients who reported preferring to speak any other language, including Indigenous Australian languages (AIHW 2010a).